nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 turning to their relationships.
 A component description should be brief and capture the defining qualities of the component at the scale defined by the project titles.
-Components should be labeled as what type they are --- Actors, Work, or Context, and numbered accordingly when there are multiples of a type.
+Components should be labeled as what type they are --- actors, work, or context, and numbered accordingly when there are multiples of a type.
 The same applies to the project name and model name.
 Models should be numbered, as we will almost always be considering multiple models at once, and the project definition should be